jdjakub/phd-thesis/appendix-substrate-ref.md

 # Change in BootstrapLab

-In-keeping with Alignment (Force\ \ref{alignment}), the smallest units of change ought to just "fall out" of the structure of the State:
+In keeping with Alignment (Force\ \ref{alignment}), the smallest units of change ought to just "fall out" of the structure of the State:

 - Change a map entry to a new value (our `store` instruction)
 - Create a new map (our `load` instruction)